japila-books/spark-sql-internals/docs/spark-sql-debugging-query-execution.md

 `debug` <<spark-sql-catalyst-TreeNode.adoc#transform, transforms>> the optimized physical query plan to add a new <<spark-sql-SparkPlan-DebugExec.adoc#, DebugExec>> physical operator for every physical operator.

-`debug` requests the query plan to <<spark-sql-SparkPlan.adoc#execute, execute>> and then counts the number of rows in the result.
+`debug` requests the query plan to <<SparkPlan.md#execute, execute>> and then counts the number of rows in the result.
 It prints out the following message:

 ```
 Results returned: [count]